GandiTypo/Geometry-Calculator/README.md

 1. Clone or download this repository
 2. Open the project folder in VS Code
-3. Make sure MinGW and g++ are installed
+3. Make sure MinGW and g++ are installed properly

 ### Executing Program